WHAT'S IN THIS GUIDE

 FundThrough works with security guard companies.

 The advance rate is the portion of your invoice that the factor gives you immediately; they hold the rest until the invoice is paid and then forward you the remaining balance minus their fee.
 Advance rates can range from 60% to 100%, depending on the factoring company and sometimes the industry.

 FundThrough advances 100% of the invoice amount, less a fee.

-A minimum is the amount you must factor every period (month, each quarter or every year).
+A minimum is the amount you must factor every period (month, each quarter, or every year) or a requirement to fund all invoices to a customer.
 Some factoring companies offer plans that require minimums, while others do not.

 FundThrough doesn’t require minimums.
 Only fund when you need to.

-Cash flow is the number one problem for most start-ups and small security guard businesses, especially if they’re growing.
-This is also true for security guard companies.
+Cash flow is the number one problem for most start-ups and small or medium security guard businesses, especially if they’re growing.
 Invoice factoring companies typically consider several situations before offering you an advance.

 Interested in possibly embedding FundThrough in your platform?
 Let’s connect!